There are few BBQ or grilling main courses that command more attention than this one. Now learn how to cook a whole hog the way the pros do it!

 Lechon: Whole hog Filipino style

 Cebu is one of the largest islands in the Philippines and is renowned for its whole hog called lechon.
+Learning how to cook a whole hog, Filipino style begins with the seasoning.
 The cavity is rubbed with spices including star anise, salt, pepper, and stuffed with herbs, onions, peppers, other vegetables, lemon, and more.
-The pig is stitched up tightly and turned slowly on an open air bamboo spit by a "lechonero" who rolls the bamboo spear back and forth along the lip of the pit until the meat is cooked and the skin golden and crisp.
+The pig is stitched up tightly and turned slowly on an open air bamboo spit by a “lechonero” who rolls the bamboo spear back and forth along the lip of the pit until the meat is cooked and the skin golden and crisp.
 If you chose to cook a hog by rotisserie in the open air, beware it will take a lot longer than if it is roasted in a closed pit because the heat is hitting one side at a time, then it cools, heats, cools, etc. There are several commercial rotisseries available at a reasonable price shown in our equipment review section.

 Kalua pig is the Hawaiian variation on a traditional Polynesian method of cooking a whole hog.
 The ritual is practiced daily in many restaurants and every night for the benefit of tourists.
+Interested in learning how to cook a whole hog, Hawaiian style?
 First you dig a hole at least three feet deep and five to seven feet wide.
 Then you line it with softball size rocks, cover them with logs or charcoal, start a bonfire, wait til the rocks are heated through and the logs have burned to glowing embers, then you cover the rocks with fresh moist banana leaves or corn husks, and then a layer of wet burlap.
 This in-ground oven is called an imu.

 The hog is lowered into the pit on a wire stretcher, hot rocks are placed in the cavity, it is covered with more leaves, husks, or wet burlap, then a large wet canvas, and finally the whole shebang is covered by the dirt from the hole.